 The primary responsibility of each Delegate/Alternate Delegate is to present the views of his/her chapter before the House of Delegates.
-Each Delegate is sent information approximately twenty-five (25) days prior to the Annual Meeting about the organization and all proposed resolutions and amendments to be considered by the House of Delegates.
 Before the Annual Meeting, it is the responsibility of the Delegate(s) and Alternate Delegates to become familiar with the policy of the Association.
 It is the responsibility of the Delegates and Chapter Officers to call a meeting of the chapter at this time to review all pertinent items.
 All proposed amendments and resolutions must be reviewed with members of the Chapter in order to adequately represent their viewpoints.
-(2003)